Toba Aquarium: History

 Toba Aquarium opened May 1955.
 It was founded by Haruaki Nakamura, now the honorary president.

 The first aquarium was a "handmade aquarium" with a 200 tsubo pond divided into four sections and stocked with penguins, sea lions, sea bream, and yellowtail, etc. The aquarium was marketed as having a guide.

 In 1956, the aquarium became the Toba Aquarium Corporation, and on January 31, 1958, it was designated as a private museum under the Museum Law.

 The aquarium was originally west of its current site, but when it became too cramped, the current site, the former Toba factory of Shinko Denki, was acquired and the first phase of construction was completed on July 2, 1990.
 On April 1, 1996, the official website was launched and online shopping began.

 On August 3, 2009, the number of visitors reached 55 million, a first in Japan.
 On March 8, 2010, the museum's 55th anniversary, the number of visitors reached 5,555,555, and on April 2, 2015, its 60th anniversary, the number reached 60 million.

 Research and conservation

 Serena the dugong was a gift from the Philippine government in 1987.

-The museum also focuses on the protection and nurturing of rare marine life in danger of extinction, and holds the world records for the birth of a baby snapping turtle and Japan's first second-generation sea otter, the world record for dugong breeding at 11,475 days (31 years and 5 months), and the world record for nautilus breeding.
+The museum also focuses on the protection and nurturing of rare marine life in danger of extinction; one example is the Baikal seal.
+Also, Toba Aquarium holds the world records for the birth of a baby snapping turtle and Japan's first second-generation sea otter, the world record for dugong breeding at 11,475 days (31 years and 5 months), and the world record for nautilus breeding.
 The male dugong Junichi, who had broken the world record, died on February 10, 2011 at the estimated age of 33.

 Toba Aquarium has had 20 cases of Commerson's dolphin births in the past.
 Commerson's dolphin "Stella" has been in captivity for 22 years and gave birth on June 21, 2023 at 6:42 AM, her fifth case.